-- The dental clinic appeared clean and well-maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with medical emergencies.
-Most appropriate medicines and life-saving equipment were available.
-However, there was a gap in regard to self-inflating bags. - The practice had systems to manage risks for patients, staff, equipment, and the premises. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation. - Clinical staff provided patients' care and treatment in line with current guidelines.
+- The dental clinic appeared clean and well-maintained. - The practice had infection control procedures which reflected published guidance. - Safeguarding processes were in place and staff knew their responsibilities for safeguarding vulnerable adults and children. - The practice had staff recruitment procedures which reflected current legislation.